 - Consumer behaviour

-However, I believe that there’s nothing that can’t be learned.
+However, there’s nothing that can’t be learned.

 The bottom line is:

 All marketing exists to sell stuff - it doesn’t really matter to whom.

 With trade marketing, the aim is to sell to people who will then sell your product to someone else.
-For the most part, you can tell whether a trade marketing campaign will be successful, just like you can with a consumer-based strategy.
+For the most part, you can tell whether a trade marketing campaign will work, just like you can with a consumer-based strategy.

-In no particular order, it will depend on your ability to:
+Your success will depend on your ability to:

-- Communicate your USPs effectively.
+- Communicate your USPs effectively

-- Understand your market well.
+- Understand your market well

-- Create a consistent brand message.
+- Create a consistent brand message

-- Understand the needs of your target audience.
+- Understand the needs of your target audience

-- Enhance your brand via clever copy, logos and imagery.
+- Enhance your brand via clever copy, logos and imagery

-- Manage relationships and master PR.
+- Manage relationships and master PR

-- Come up with desirable promotions.
+- Come up with desirable promotions

 They’re familiar marketing targets, aren’t they?

 Ultimately, it’s pretty straightforward.
 Wholesalers, distributors and retailers all need to crave your product just as much as consumers do - even if the reasons why they do are different.

-Trade marketing and shopper marketing.
+Trade marketing and shopper marketing

 There are a lot of similarities between trade marketing and shopper marketing too.
 For instance, you’d probably use the same language to market to a retailer as you would to a shopper.

 And trade marketers often find themselves working on shopper marketing tasks like: